kosl/ihipp-examples/docs/appendix.md

 ### Quiz: GPU basics and architecture

 This quiz tests your knowledge of GPU basics and architecture.
-For GPU basics you should also go through steps in the Accelerators overview activity in Week 1.
+For GPU basics you should also go through steps in the Accelerators overview activity in Chapter 1.

 #### Question 1
 Modern supercomputers (clusters) are equipped with (multiple choice answer):